xfischer/npgsql/edb_docs/docs/en_us/net_guide/using_plugins.rst

 The following shared library files are required:

    ``EnterpriseDB.EDBClient.RawPostgis.dll``

+If you are using the RawPostGIS plugin on .Net Framework 4.6.1, the data provider installation path is:

+  ``C:\Program Files\edb\dotnet\plugins\RawPostgis\net461``

+The following shared library files are required:

+  ``EnterpriseDB.EDBClient.RawPostgis.dll``

 If you are using the RawPostGIS type plugin on .Net Standard 2.0, the data provider installation path is: